 But when I heard of BREAKFAST quesadillas, well, color me intrigued.

-As bonafide Tex-Mex food lovers, RancherMan & I eat quesadillas often.
-I’ve cooked a delicious quick Spinach Quesadilla using the fresh spinach in our garden when we had unexpected company stop by.
+As bonafide Tex-Mex food lovers, RancherMan & I enjoy quesadillas often.
+I’ve cooked a delicious quick Spinach Quesadilla using the fresh spinach from our garden when we had unexpected company stop by.

 I’ve also whipped up a Southwest Quesadilla using grilled sliced onions and peppers, some sweet corn and black beans.
 It’s a delicious veggie quesadilla version that comes together quickly.